Choosing the Right Keywords for a Blog: A Beginner’s Guide

 A reputable technical seo agency might recommend that every post where we don’t do our keyword research correctly is a wasted opportunity to rank in Google and help our website gain authority.

 Want the good news?

 I’ve been there, starting a new blog and struggling to gain SEO traction.
-I learned the hard way how to write blog posts that rank well, and I want to share what I learned.
+I should have probably asked some auckland seo experts for some tips.
+Anyway, I learned the hard way how to write blog posts that rank well, and I want to share what I learned.

 So let’s dive in…